codeparkhouston/minecraft-pi-class/recipe-cards/01-teleport.md

 ## Setting Up

-1. **Switch on the Raspberry Pi:**
+**Switch on the Raspberry Pi:**

-    Switch on your Raspberry Pi.
+    Turn on your Raspberry Pi.
 Wait until the computer asks for your username.

-    Type in `pi` for the username and `raspberry` for the password.
+    Type in "pi" for the username and "raspberry" for the password.

-    Now start the desktop environment by typing `startx`.

-1. **Create the Minecraft folder:**
+**Create the Minecraft folder:**

     Open the LXTerminal program, which can be found on your desktop or under the start menu.